 Every morning, except on Sundays, the campers spend an hour and a half on the horses learning about English pleasure riding or actually experiencing it in small groups on the bridlepaths.
-The size and riding ability of each girl are carefully considered in the assignment of horses and riding groups so that all campers can derive the utmost enjoyment and progress from their time in the saddle.
-As horsemanship extends well beyond riding, the girls are also responsible for the complete care of their mounts as well as the tacking and untacking of them.
+The riding ability of each camper is carefully considered in the assignment of horses and riding groups so that all campers can derive the utmost enjoyment and progress from their time in the saddle.
+As horsemanship extends well beyond riding, the campers are also responsible for the complete care of their mounts as well as the tacking and untacking of them.
 To aid the learning process, campers have full access to the horses which are stabled a stone’s throw from their living quarters.
-Besides being a dream come true for many a girl, this broad exposure to horses enables rank beginners to become respectable equestriennes in a relatively short period of time.
+Besides being a dream come true for many a camper, this broad exposure to horses enables rank beginners to become respectable equestriennes in a relatively short period of time.

 All farms have chores, and at Road’s End Farm the campers are expected to lend a hand according to their age and ability.
 Together the staff and the campers carry out many of the day-to-day tasks of operating the farm, and for their efforts they earn a say in determining the nature of their camp experience.
-Being a little less involved in the workings of the farm, the younger girls sometimes enjoy games or arts & crafts under the guidance of a counselor or an older camper.
-Although their farm responsibilities are but one facet of a varied camp program, the girls view them and the resulting sense of accomplishment as a most valued part of their stay at the Farm.
+Although their farm responsibilities are but one facet of a varied camp program, the campers view them and the resulting sense of accomplishment as a most valued part of their stay at the Farm.

 Meals and Bedtimes

 In an overview, the camp program has three primary goals.
 The first is to make sure campers feel at home and happy at Road’s End Farm.
-The second is to teach the girls recreational skills and work habits that will serve them well in terms of lifelong enjoyment and personal achievement.
-Lastly and most importantly, the program is designed to foster maturity, inspire self-confidence, and instill a spirit of cooperation in each and every girl.
+The second is to teach recreational skills and work habits that will serve campers well in terms of lifelong enjoyment and personal achievement.
+Lastly and most importantly, the program is designed to foster maturity, inspire self-confidence, and instill a spirit of cooperation in each and every camper.
 Since the camp’s beginning, these sensible goals have remained constant to the benefit of the campers and to the satisfaction of their parents.